 While a well-meaning approach, this is also based on a key misconception, missing as it does the true universality of neurodiversity.
 Recognizing this essential universality of human neurodiversity allows organizations to leverage universal design in the proactive shaping of environments or processes that can benefit everybody – including folks who are neurodistinct in some way.
 Examples of proactive ‘universal design’ for inclusion in action: a firm asking for employees’ input into their new office design, a manager asking all of their team how they would like to receive instructions, or a manager institutionalizing weekly wellness check-ins with their direct reports.

-Only supporting neurodivergent people who have “disclosed” can cause siginificant practical issues
+Only supporting neurodivergent people who have “disclosed” can cause significant practical issues

 Firstly, though neurodiversity inclusion programs have typically led to a spike in employee self-disclosures, there is no reason to expect all neurodistinct employees to do so in a certain timeframe: some may remain skeptical of how colleagues or a manager might respond, and more comfortable ‘masking’ – despite what is often described as a significant daily toll of effort to do so.

 Here’s Brad, another of our focus group participants: